 We also spread the word about the impact of cancer on young people.
 We do presentations in schools.
 We help medical professionals and politicians to understand why young people with cancer need specific support.
 And we publish a wide range of no-nonsense information resources.

-And we make sure that we're there for young people from the moment cancer is diagnosed until long after treatment is over.
+We make sure that we're there for young people from the moment cancer is diagnosed until long after treatment is over.
 Whether it's helping young people return to work or school, or giving advice about dealing with long-term side effects, our events and support help young people figure out what normal looks like now.

 The Ghana Education Project (GEP) is an award-winning UK-registered charity supporting education, equality and development in Northern Ghana.